 These days I run about 25 miles a week for fitness and occasional racing thrills.
 I figured that I've covered about 110,000 miles in my running career.
 (For brief stories of other runners who have run more than 100,000 miles, see a little web site I host, www.100kLifetimeMiles.com.)

 I often tell people that my proudest accomplishment in running isn't winning Boston but running the annual Manchester (CT) 5-Mile Road Race on Thanksgiving Day for 55 years in a row, 1964 through 2017).

 I won Manchester nine times in the old days, but I now consider each successful finish on Thanksgiving Day as far more important than any victories anywhere anytime.
 (I have another streak, too: I'm part of a wild and wonderful group that runs 5 miles every Jan.
 1, and then plunges into the frigid waters of Long Island Sound.
 It's my favorite day and event of the year.)

 In April 2013, I ran the Boston Marathon to celebrate the 45th anniversary of my win in 1968.
 I was one of the approximately 5000 third-wave runners who got stopped less than a mile from the finish.
 My initial disappointment turned to fear when I heard about the bomb explosions, because I had family members waiting at the finish.
 Then to relief when I found out they were unharmed.
 Then to shock/horror/grief when I learned that many others were not so lucky.
-I have since run the amazing 2014 "Comback Boston Marathon" and the 2015 Boston (50th anniversary of my first Boston).
-I'm hoping to run 2016, 2017, and then 2018, which will be the 50th anniversary of my Boston win.
+I have since run the amazing 2014 "Comback Boston Marathon," the 2015 Boston (50th anniversary of my first Boston), and the 2016 and 2017 Bostons.
+On April 16, 2018, I hope to finish Boston again on the 50th anniversary of my victory in 1968.

-I also ran the 100th in 1996, with my wife.
+I also ran the 100th Boston in 1996, with my wife, Cristina.
 Wouldn't have missed that for anything.